Airport transfers Santo Domingo – how to get to Punta Cana and the city

 Whale watching (Jan-Mar only): Whale watching Info | Book it*

-Renting a car at Santo Domingo International Airport (to go to Punta Cana)
+Renting a car at SDQ Airport (to go to Punta Cana)

 You can also rent a car when arriving at Las Américas International Airport.
 While I would not recommend renting a car when going from the airport to the city of Santo Domingo, it’s well worth it if you are planning to head eastward (Punta Cana, Bayahibe & other towns), as it is an easy drive along a well-maintained 4-lane highway.
 In general, the area in Punta Cana is easy to navigate with a rental car, so why not adding some flexibility to your vacation in the Dominican Republic.